Black-Footed Cat

 Habits and Lifestyle

 Black-footed cats live solitary lives and are only found in the company of others when breeding or in the case of a mother with dependent offspring.
-They are strictly nocturnal, hunting only at night, sleeping during the day in abandoned termite mounds or unoccupied springhare, porcupine or aardvark burrows.
-Males have territories that are much larger than the females’ ones, and will overlap with as many as four females’ ranges.
+They are strictly nocturnal, hunting only at night, and sleeping during the day in abandoned termite mounds or unoccupied springhare, porcupine, or aardvark burrows.
+With their bold small spots and stripes on the tawny fur, these cats are well camouflaged, especially on moonlit nights.
+Males have territories that are much larger than the females’ ones and will overlap with as many as four females’ ranges.
 They mark their territory with scent and the rubbing of scent.
 Female territories also often overlap with the areas of other females, but they always hunt on their own.
-In one night, they can travel as far as 16 km in their search for food.
-Their hunting is by a method of stalking, running and pouncing, or they wait outside rodents’ holes for their prey.
+In one night, they can travel between 5 and 16 km (3.1 and 9.9 mi) in their search for food.
+Their hunting is by a method of stalking, running, and pouncing, or they wait outside rodents’ holes for their prey.
+They can also catch birds in flight, jumping up to 1.4 m (4 ft 7 in) high, and also dare to attack mammals and birds much heavier than themselves.
+Unlike most other cats, Black-footed cats are poor climbers, as their stocky bodies and short tails are thought not to be conducive to climbing trees.

 Seasonal behavior